shawnsmith/ostrich/core/docs/operator-quick-start.md

 * The globally unique name of the service (suggested to be the name of the github project)

-* A service unique identifier used to represent the instance of the service that is running (suggested to be the ip address of the machine combined with the port that the service is running on).
+* A service unique identifier used to represent the instance of the service that is running (suggested to be the host name of the machine combined with the port that the service is running on).
 This will be combined with a UUID to ensure that it's globally unique, but users are encouraged to include a human readable identifier so that can provide context to an operator as to exactly what machine the service is running on.